 We study mechanisms controlling of cell function, particularly in relation to diseases involving metabolic disorders, such as type 2 diabetes and cancer.
-We also study metabolic adaptations in animals that can withstand stresses, including low temperature, anoxia, freezing and dessication, with medical implications for organ transplantation.
-Lastly, we house the core mass spectrometry facility on the Brussels campus of UCL devoted to protein analysis.
+We also study metabolic adaptations in animals that can withstand stresses, including low temperature, anoxia and freezing, with medical implications for organ transplantation.
+Lastly, we run the core mass spectrometry facility on the Brussels campus of UCL devoted to protein analysis.

 We have made important contributions to the AMPK field by finding new targets in the control of glucose uptake, glycogen synthesis, glycolysis and protein synthesis.
-The search for AMPK targets is still our main line of research, which we are pursuing using state-of-the-art mass spectrometry techniques.
-We are also testing new direct AMPK activators and exploring alternative ways to activate AMPK, particularly in muscle and liver.
-AMPK is activated during muscle contraction and regular exercise is recommended to patients as a treatment for type 2 diabetes.
+The search for AMPK targets is a main area of research, which we are pursuing using state-of-the-art mass spectrometry techniques.
+We are also testing new direct AMPK activators including natural plant-derived compounds, particularly in muscle, liver and adipose tissue, for their therapeutic potential in treating diabetes and cancer.
+AMPK is notably activated during muscle contraction and regular exercise is recommended to patients as a treatment for type 2 diabetes.

-2. Insulin signalling: (link to relevant page) We re-investigated which insulin-stimulated protein kinase is responsible for activating 6-phosphofructo-2-kinase (PFK-2) to stimulate glycolysis in heart.
-We also studied insulin-stimulated glucose metabolism in incubated skeletal muscle and the role of PKB using a novel inhibitor, MK-2206.
-We are currently evaluating the role of protein kinase PKB in the stimulation of lipogenesis by insulin in white adipose tissue.
+2. Insulin signalling: We studied the role of protein kinase PKB in the stimulation of lipogenesis by insulin in white adipose tissue.

-3. Role of Fru-2,6-P2 in the control of cell proliferation: (link to relevant page) We are studying the potential role of Fru-2,6-P2 in coupling glycolysis to cell proliferation in cancer cell models and thymocytes stimulated by mitogens.
+3. Role of Fru-2,6-P2 in the control of cell proliferation: We investigated the potential role of Fru-2,6-P2 in coupling glycolysis to cell proliferation in thymocytes stimulated by mitogens.

-4. Mass spectrometry: (link to relevant page) We are developing mass spectrometry (MS)-based phosphoproteomics strategies and we routinely use MS for phosphorylation site identification and the quantification of protein expression (gel-free proteomics).
+4. Mass spectrometry: We are developing mass spectrometry (MS)-based phosphoproteomics strategies.
+We routinely use MS for phosphorylation site identification and for the quantification of differential protein expression.

 Figure 1: Conditions leading to AMPK activation in higher eukaryotes and some of its consequences.

-For many years, we studied the structure-function relationships and regulation by protein phosphorylation of the PFK-2/fructose-2,6-bisphosphatase isoenzymes.
-We reinvestigated the role of PKB in heart PFK-2 activation by insulin using different approaches.
-In rat hearts perfused with the Akti-1/2 selective PKB inhibitor, insulin-induced PFK-2 activation was abrogated.
-Results from PKBb-knockout mice indicated that this isoform is not required for heart PFK-2 activation by insulin.
-PKBa knock-down by siRNA transfection suggested that this isoform likely mediates insulin-induced heart PFK-2 activation.
-Using Akti-1/2 and the next generation MK-2206 PKB inhibitor, we found that PKB played an important role in the insulin-induced stimulation of glucose transport, glycogen synthesis and protein synthesis in incubated rat epitrochlearis muscle.
-In rat epididymal adipocytes, we are now studying the role of PKB in the stimulation of lipogenesis by insulin using Akti-1/2 and the MK-2206 inhibitor.
-Although incubation with the inhibitors blocked insulin-stimulated lipogenesis, the changes in phosphorylation states of some of the key enzymes was unaffected.
+For many years, we studied structure-function relationships and regulation by protein phosphorylation of the PFK-2/fructose-2,6-bisphosphatase (PFKFB) isoenzymes.
+We demonstrated the role of PKB in the mechanism by which insulin increases Fru-2,6-P2 content in heart via PFK-2 activation of the PFKFB2 isoenzyme.
+Using Akti-1/2 and MK-2206 PKB inhibitors, we also showed that PKB played an important role in the insulin-induced stimulation of glucose transport, glycogen synthesis and protein synthesis in incubated rat epitrochlearis muscle.
+In rat epididymal adipocytes, we studied the role of PKB in the stimulation of lipogenesis by insulin using Akti-1/2 and the MK-2206 inhibitor.
+Although incubation with the inhibitors blocked insulin-stimulated lipogenesis, the changes in phosphorylation states of some of the key enzymes were unaffected.
 Therefore, athough PKB activation is important, other pathways are involved in insulin-stimulated lipogenesis in white adipose tissue.

 Lai YC, Kviklyte S, Vertommen D, Lantier L, Foretz M, Viollet B, Hallén S, Rider MH.